junxit/us-congress-bills-113/metadata.md

 - 2013-10-30 — Passed Senate with an amendment by Unanimous Consent. (consideration: CR S7684-7685; text as passed Senate: CR S7685)
 - 2013-10-30 — Passed/agreed to in Senate: Passed Senate with an amendment by Unanimous Consent.(consideration: CR S7684-7685; text as passed Senate: CR S7685)
 - 2013-10-30 — Placed on Senate Legislative Calendar under General Orders.
 Calendar No. 228.
+- 2013-10-31 — Message on Senate action sent to the House.
+- 2013-11-12 — Received in the House.
+- 2013-11-12 — Referred to the House Committee on Energy and Commerce.